 What is a Fire Safety Risk Assessment?

-The term “Fire Risk” is defined as the likelihood of a fire occurrence multiplied by the severity of the fire, i.e., the potential harm and the consequences of death and property loss.
+"Fire Risk" refers to the potential likelihood of a fire happening multiplied by the severity of the potential fire outcomes - this includes loss of life and property damage.

 The fire risk assessment must meet the following criteria: